AnikaC-git/Protein_score_mining/packages/README.md

 the root directory of the repository (where <package_name> is to be replaced with the respective package name):

 pip install -e ./packages/<package_name>/

+For a specification of what functionality individual packages provide, please the README files of the individual packages.